helen-mckay/helenmckaydev/about.md

 <!-- What Helen is interested in working in -->

-After graduation, I would like to work as a front-developer or software engineer, working on large applications that deliver clean, intuitive, and accessible experiences to their users.
+After graduation, I would like to work as a front-developer or software engineer, working on large applications that deliver fast, clean, intuitive, and accessible experiences to their users.

 <!-- Links to other pages on this site -->